Updated: May 18

 Interview follow up should be done quickly, within 24-48 hours of the interview.
 Include your thanks for the opportunity to interview, something specific that you discussed during the interview, and stress your on-going interest in the position.
 Be sure to send individual notes to each person that participated in the interview process.
 Your note should be personal but professional and always error free.
 Take time to proofread before you send!

 Dear (Interviewer’s name),

-I wanted to reach out to you to let you know I had a great experience during my on-campus interview with you yesterday.
+I wanted to reach out to you to let you know I had a great experience during my on-campus/virtual interview with you yesterday.
 As I learned more about your company it was easy to see how my career goals align with opportunities working in pharmaceuticals.
 I am very interested in working with your company after graduation so I can start putting my chemistry and laboratory skills to work.
 My background working with unique compounds and my interest in exploring medical applications for new formulas will be a great asset to your drug company and I would love to join your team.
 The drug research team you described sounds like a great fit for my interests and education.
 Thank you again for your time during my interview and I hope I have made just as strong of an impression with you as you did on me.

 Networking Follow Up:

-Networking follow up isn’t significantly different that interview or job application follow up.
+Networking follow up isn’t significantly different from interview or job application follow up.
 You can still connect on LinkedIn and send a thank you note after a meeting or message.
 But its worth staying in contact with networking connections over a period of time.
 Here are a few reasons you should reach back out to keep the conversation going.

 1. Let them know you took their advice

 After a conversation or meeting, often a networking contact with share some helpful advice.
 Perhaps they share a recommended contact for you to reach out to, suggest an article or book to read, refer you to an open position, website or other steps.
 After you take their advice, follow up to let them know how it went, your thoughts or the action you took.
 This tells them you value their information and respect their advice but it also may lead to other suggestions and next steps.